 The best thing about this recipe is that it is so quick to make.
 I had a few friends over for lunch recently and actually asked one of them to make the patties so she could learn hands-on how it was done- and how quick and easy preparation was.

 I served the lunch patties with an accompanying soup, salad, a cheese plate, roasted vegetables and pita bread.
-At dinner, I made them again for my husband as an accompaniment to his chicken & rice soup and a hefty ciabatta bread bun.
+At dinner, I made them again later as an accompaniment to my chicken & rice soup and a hefty ciabatta bread bun.
 Yumm!

 Below is a recipe for four people (8 patties).
 Just imagine the wonderful varieties of your favorite breads you could serve it on- or none at all- just get some big, bright and beautiful lettuce leaves to wrap them.
 You might also want to add avocado, oh yum.
 I also love a dollop of hot sauce on top, just sayin’.
 I’ll stop here.